 Commercial vent hood cleaning should always involve a check of the associated electrical components.
 We mentioned checking your exhaust fans, but what about the wiring that keeps those fans operational?
 What about the lighting?
 Lighting that is out or bad lighting can also contribute to staff members missing grease or debris in out-of-reach places.
 Inspect the lights and wires while keeping your exhaust hood finish spotless to ensure optimal function, even during the busiest of times.

 In some cases, no matter how hard you scrub your ventilation hoods, nothing will get them clean.
 When that happens, it might be a good sign that you are due to a complete commercial ventilation hood replacement.
 Venting out the bad air is critical, as is keeping your kitchen free of grease and other flammable materials.
 A vent hood installation service can give your kitchen equipment the immense gleam you remember from opening day.

 Fire will tarnish your exhaust hood finish more than anything else.
 That is why you should always test your fire suppression equipment while you are engaged in kitchen exhaust cleaning.
 Whether you have an Ansul fire protection system, wet or chemical fire suppression equipment, you want to ensure that the slightest spark will be extinguished.
 With your fire suppression in good working order, you will keep your staff and customers safe and your business under constant protection.

-How is the finish on your exhaust hood?
-If it could use some cleaning, trust Aps-Hoods, where you will always receive exhaust hood cleaning, installation, and hood fan services you can trust throughout Denver, Colorado.
-Call to receive a free quote.
+How is the work done on your exhaust hood?
+You can trust Aps-Hoods for restaurant cleaning services, where you will always receive exhaust hood cleaning, installation, and fan hood services that you can trust throughout Denver, Colorado.
+Call to get a free offer.